lnicastro/SatSkyMap/README.md

 Switches:
   -h			print this help
-  -H			Compute sky separation via Haversine formula rather than cartesian triangle (suggested!
+  -G			Compute (and return) geodetic location for each satellite -H			Compute sky separation via Haversine formula rather than cartesian triangle (suggested!
 Default?)
   -I			Information about the returned data and number of satellites found ('satellites' object not returned)